vmware-archive/gp-r/HomePage.md

 Please keep in mind that '.r' in the file extension for init.r should be lowercase, as this is what is expected by default in the buildpack's compile script.

-Below is an example of an init.r file:
+With the above guidelines in mind, below is an example of an init.r file:
 ```
 install.packages("Cairo", dependencies = TRUE)
 install.packages("reshape", dependencies = TRUE)
 install.packages("shiny", dependencies = TRUE)
-install.packages("data/shiny-incubator-master.tar.gz", repos = NULL, type="source")
 install.packages("RPostgreSQL", dependencies = TRUE)
 install.packages("PivotalR", dependencies = TRUE)
 install.packages("lubridate", dependencies = TRUE)